-Update:- During 2018 work was again carried out to help conserve a very species rich area of Chalk grassland (internationally scarce) at Juniper Hill on Epsom & Walton Downs.
-The Downs Keeper's have been trying to keep scrub from encroaching for many years and volunteer's from the Countryside Team and Lower Mole Partnership assisted again clearing both grass and encroaching scrub and helping conserve flower rich chalk grassland including Kidney Vetch the food plant of the scarce Small Blue Butterfly.
+Update:- During 2019 work was again carried out to help conserve a very species rich area of Chalk grassland (internationally scarce) at Juniper Hill on Epsom & Walton Downs.
+The Downs Keeper's have been trying to keep scrub from encroaching for many years and volunteer's from the Countryside Team and Lower Mole Partnership assisted again clearing both grass and encroaching scrub and helping conserve flower rich chalk grassland including Kidney Vetch the food plant of the scarce Small Blue Butterfly and the rare Round Headed Rampion.